 What is the People?

-After very intense 3-hour conversations, the answers were always the same: YES!
+After intense three hour conversations, the answers were always the same: yes.

 Watch Footage from These 22 Gatherings: